 Some norms are indeed almost completely arbitrary.
 There are rules companies follow for no other reason than that everyone else follows them – rules that become so embedded in their categories that they become almost invisible.
 People adhere to them without even realising they’re doing so, so they cease to be active choices, and become simply the default setting which nobody thinks to question.

-Norms like this are huge opportunities.
+Norms like this are huge opportunities for brand differentiation.

 If you can spot a universal, but completely arbitrary norm in any category, you’ve stumbled on a golden ticket.
 Subverting unnecessary norms is by far the easiest way to stand out, and deliver texture and unique value to a category.
 It’s basically a shortcut to effective strategy, and so is something which every business should search for as one of its first ports of call.